goatlas-io/atlas/docs/quick-start.md

 - downstream2
 - downstream3

 Once the script is done running a set of details will be printed to the screen.
-If you want to see the details again simply re-run the script with `down` instead of `up`.
+If you want to see the details again simply re-run the script with `details` instead of `up`.

+The details output will give you all the urls to the various components that can be interacted with on the observability cluster and the downstream clusters.

-When you are all done, `bash hack/deployment/depoy.sh down` to tear it all down.
+When you are all done, `bash examples/demo-do/depoy.sh down` to tear it all down.